Nakiyah24/ExplainableAI_Assignments/Assignment4/README.md

 ## Methods

-We use three main interpretability techniques:
+I use three main interpretability techniques:

 1. **Partial Dependence Plot (PDP)**
    - Shows the *average marginal effect* of a feature on model predictions.